bknight72/weather_getter_app/README.md

 Worth noting that I did make some custom artwork feature my cat, Bernina, for each of the different weather conditions.
 I am very very proud of those.
 I played around with adding some additional functionality that goes beyond that of the course.

-## I am availible for commissions on those cat paintings.
+## I am availible for commissions on those cat drawings.